 Most systems today are a single-processor system that is they have one main CPU.
 There is a trend to have multiprocessor system, where such communication sharing the computer Bus, the clock, and sometimes memory and peripheral devices, as in the figure behind.
 The advantage of this type of systems to increase the throughput (the number of jobs completed in unit of time).
 Multiprocessors can also save money compared to multiple single systems because the processors can share peripherals, cabinets, and power supplies.
 Another reason for multiprocessor systems is that they increase reliability.
 The most common multiple-processor systems now use the symmetric multiprocessing model, in which each processor runs an identical copy of the operating system, and these copies communicate with one another as needed.
-Some systems use asymmetric multiprocessing, in which each processor is assigned a specific task.
-A master processor controls the system; the other processors either look to the master for instruction or have predefined tasks.
+Some systems use asymmetric multiprocessing, in which each processors either look to the master for instruction or have predefined tasks.
 This scheme defines a master-slave relationship.
 The master processor schedules and allocates work to the slave processors.